crycode-de/ioBroker.discord/docs/en/README.md

 into the `.send` state.

 The JSON object must of type `MessageOptions`.
-For more information read the [discord.js MessageOptions documentation](https://discord.js.org/#/docs/discord.js/stable/typedef/MessageOptions).
+For more information read the [discord.js MessageOptions documentation][MessageOptions].

 Examples: